-Scientific evidence shows the harm of spanking, yelling, and shaming.
-The following resources can help parents as they break generational patterns and heal, strengthen their relationships with their children and learn new ways to raise their children with calm, love and connection.
+The following resources can help parents with problems big and small, as they break generational patterns and heal, strengthen their relationships with their children and learn new ways to raise their children with calm, love and connection.

 Dr. Bruce D. Perry - in this inspirational one-hour video, Dr. Perry explains 'big picture' societal factors in social and emotional development in infants and young children.
 He says: "We have slowly been neglecting two of our most powerful biological gifts: the power of relationships and the brain’s malleability in early childhood."

 Community Healing Network - CHN's mission: "to mobilize Black people across the African Diaspora to heal from the trauma caused by centuries of anti-Black racism, to free ourselves of toxic stereotypes, and to reclaim our dignity and humanity as people of African ancestry."

 Life Teachings - online program by Dr. Elana Miller.
 "Get practical tools to feel happier, less stressed, and more joyful. earn new methods to cope with stress and anxiety, get access to worksheets and video lessons, and connect with a healing community outside of your inner circle."
 Modest monthly fee for this online program.
 Dr. Miller says: "I’m an integrative psychiatrist and 2x cancer survivor passionate about helping people use holistic approaches to reduce anxiety, cultivate joy, and live connected and meaningful lives."